bneradt/trafficserver/doc/admin-guide/files/records.config.en.rst

    |TS| plugins will typically log debug messages using the :c:func:`TSDebug`
    API, passing the plugin name as the debug tag.

+.. ts:cv:: CONFIG proxy.config.diags.debug.throttling_interval_msec INT 0
+   :reloadable:
+   :units: milliseconds

+   The minimum amount of milliseconds between repeated |TS| `diag` and `debug` log events.
+A value of 0 implies no throttling.
+All diags and debug logs are compiled with throttling applied to them.

 .. ts:cv:: CONFIG proxy.config.diags.logfile_perm STRING rw-r--r--